-This is your typical cold social media traffic, the kind that might come in from Twitter or Pinterest.
+This is your typical cold social media traffic, the kind that might come in from Twitter or LinkedIn.

 They aren’t necessarily looking for anything about you or your offer … they’re just responding to a piece of content you put out.

 This is why I don’t favor click-baiting with off-topic content.

 Sure, you might get some links and shares, and that’s good.
 But it’s a whole lot better to get your perfect audience, not just whoever shows up.